nats-io/nats-architecture-and-design/adr/ADR-15.md

 ## Consequences

-Some libraries have already been released with a workflow that is different and will need to align to the above design, however no public API signature is believed to need change, so it should not cause any SimVer issue.
+It is possible that some existing libraries will need changes that would break SimVer.
+It will be left to the library maintainer to evaluate this.